 To learn about how you can take care of yourself and reverse the effects of secondary traumatic stress, also known as compassion fatigue, you’ll want to watch this video:

 PDF files may be viewed on a large array of devices and Internet browsers, however, the steps in saving them are not exactly the same.
-Please visit this site for general PDF guidelines that should help you save one of our PDF files on most types of media or devices (leaving WISD website).
+Please visit Computer Hope for general PDF guidelines that should help you save one of our PDF files on most types of media or devices (leaving WISD website).

 © 2018 Washtenaw ISD.
 All Rights Reserved.